Click here for a printable version.

 V1 – Sponsorship of participants

-- the transport cost increases by 50% or more or the transport class changes
+- the cost of the main transport (train/flight) increases by 50% or more or the transport class changes

 - the number of sponsored participants